Debugging with a PHP Web Page Debug Configuration

 On the main menu, choose.

-Press Shift+Alt+F10, then press 0 to display the Edit Configuration dialog box or select the configuration from the pop-up window and press F4.
+Press Shift+Alt+F10, then press 0 to display the Edit Configuration dialog or select the configuration from the popup and press F4.

 Click on the toolbar or press Insert.
-From the drop-down list, select the PHP Web Page configuration type.
-The PHP Web Page dialog box opens.
+From the list, select the PHP Web Page configuration type.
+The PHP Web Page dialog opens.

 Specify the configuration name.

 Choose the applicable debug server configuration from the Server list or click Browse . and define a debug server configuration in the Servers dialog that opens as described in Creating a PHP Debug Server Configuration.

 In the Start URL field, type the server path to the file that implements the application starting page.
 Specify the path relative to the server configuration root ( The server configuration root is the highest folder in the file tree on the local or remote server accessible through the server configuration.
 For in-place servers, it is the project root. ).
 The read-only field below shows the URL address of the application starting page.
 The URL address is composed dynamically as you type.

 Initiating a debugging session and examining the suspended program